canertunc/flower-classification-se3508/dataset/readme.txt

-This folder is reserved for the dataset.
+The dataset must be added to this folder manually.
-Please download the dataset manually from the provided link and place it here.
+Please refer to the README.md file for the download link and detailed instructions.